Convergence rates for estimating multivariate scale mixtures of uniform densities: Introduction

 We now describe our results.
-Our main result is Theorem \ref{conjlowbou} which proves \eqref{pwconj} with $\gamma_d = 4d-2$ for $d \geq 2$, under the following assumptions: \begin{enumerate} \item \textbf{Compact Support (CS)}: $p_0 \in \smud$ is concentrated on $[0, M]^d$ for a positive constant $M$, \item \textbf{Upper Bound (UB)}: $p_0$ is bounded from above on $[0, M]^d$ by a positive constant $B$, \item \textbf{Lower Bound (LB)}: $p_0$ is bounded from below on $[0, M]^d$ by a positive constant $b$. \end{enumerate} The first two assumptions were also made by PW while stating their conjecture \eqref{pwconj}.
+Our main result is Corollary \ref{conjlowbou} which proves \eqref{pwconj} with $\gamma_d = 4d-2$ for $d \geq 2$, under the following assumptions: \begin{enumerate} \item \textbf{Compact Support (CS)}: $p_0 \in \smud$ is concentrated on $[0, M]^d$ for a positive constant $M$, \item \textbf{Upper Bound (UB)}: $p_0$ is bounded from above on $[0, M]^d$ by a positive constant $B$, \item \textbf{Lower Bound (LB)}: $p_0$ is bounded from below on $[0, M]^d$ by a positive constant $b$. \end{enumerate} The first two assumptions were also made by PW while stating their conjecture \eqref{pwconj}.
 The third assumption is an additional one that is needed for our proof of \eqref{pwconj}.
-We can weaken this assumption to some degree but are unable to remove it completely (see Section \ref{improv}).
+Although we are unable to remove the LB assumption completely, we have been able to prove results which weaken it to some extent by relaxing it to hold on subrectangles of the full domain $[0, M]^d$ and also by replacing it with conditions on the $L_{\qh}$ norm of $p_0^{-1}$ for a fixed $\qh \in (1, \infty)$ (see Theorem \ref{jrec}, Corollary \ref{conjecture}, and Corollary \ref{finitelq}).

-Our proof of Theorem \ref{conjlowbou} proceeds via a new result, Theorem \ref{hellexp}, which gives Hellinger distance bounds for the MLE over an arbitrary convex class of densities $\Ps$.
+Our proofs proceed via a new result, Theorem \ref{hellexp}, which gives Hellinger distance bounds for the MLE over an arbitrary convex class of densities $\Ps$.
 It reduces the problem of obtaining Hellinger rates for the MLE to that of obtaining upper bounds for the function:

 where $P_0$ is the probability distribution with density $p_0$ and $P_n$ is the empirical distribution of the samples $X_1, \dots, X_n$.
 Theorem \ref{hellexp} appears to be new and can be seen as a maximum likelihood analogue of the result of Chatterjee \cite{chatterjee2014new} for least squares estimators under convex constraints.
 While our focus is on the case $\Ps = \smud$, Theorem \ref{hellexp} is applicable for any convex class of densities $\Ps$.
 In order to obtain upper bounds for \eqref{expsup} when $\Ps = \smud$, we use available bracketing entropy bounds for distribution functions of nonnegative measures from Gao \cite{gao2013book}.
-The connection between densities in $\smud$ and distribution functions of nonnegative measures is explained in Section \ref{sec:bracken}; see, for example, \eqref{altrep}.
+The connection between densities in $\smud$ and distribution functions of nonnegative measures is explained in Section \ref{sec:bracken} (see \eqref{altrep}).

 We also provide a minimax lower bound (Theorem \ref{lowerbound}) which proves that the logarithmic factor in \eqref{pwconj} cannot be removed completely.
 Specifically, we prove that the minimax risk in squared Hellinger distance over the class of densities in $\smud$ that are bounded (from above by $B$ and below by $b$) and are supported on $[0, M]^d$ is at least by a constant multiple of $n^{-2/3} (\log n)^{(d-1)/3}$ (as long as $B$ and $M$ are large enough constants and $b$ is a small enough constant).
 This obviously implies that $\gamma_d$ in \eqref{pwconj} has to be at least $(d-1)/3$ (on the other hand, the upper bound on $\gamma_d$ from our Theorem \ref{conjlowbou} is $4d-2$).